adithya-s-k/AI-Engineering.academy/RAG/01_RAG_Observability/README.md

-# RAG Observability - Arize Pheonix Setup
+# RAG Observability - Arize Phoenix Setup

 Welcome to this notebook, where we explore the setup and observation of a Retrieval-Augmented Generation (RAG) pipeline using Llama Index.